padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ---

-## GemFire Cluster Recovery Guidelines
+### Recovery Guidelines

-Based on the test results, we can also provide guidelines for recovering from each network partition type.
+Based on the test results, we can provide guidelines for recovering from each network partition type.

-### Type 1, Type 2
+#### Type 1, Type 2

 1. Fix network issues if any.
 1. Check each member to see their CPU usage and available system resources.
-1. Gracefully stop members in Split A if they are not responding due to system resource limitations.
+1. Gracefully stop members in Split A.
+1. Identify members that ran out of system resources.
-1. Increase system resources for those members as needed and restart them.
+1. Increase system resources as needed for those members.
+1. Restart the stopped members.
-1. Let GemFire auto-recover.
+1. Wait for GemFire to auto-recover.
 1. Once the restarted members have successfully rejoined the cluster, check for data loss.
 1. GemFire is expected to fully recover persistent data.
 1. Reingest non-persistent data.

 :exclamation: Be aware that auto-restart can take a long time to complete depending on the data volume, disk speeds, and the number of failed members.
 For our simple cluster, it took nearly five (5) minutes.
 Expect a much longer time to complete for larger clusters.

-### Type 3, Type 4
+#### Type 3, Type 4

 1. Fix network issues if any.
 1. Check each member to see their CPU usage and available system resources.
 1. Stop or kill all members including the locators.
+1. Make sure to remove all data stores before restarting the cluster.
 1. Restart the cluster in a clean state.
-1. Make sure to remove all data stores before restarting the cluster.
 1. Reingest persistent and non-persistent data.

-### Type 5
+#### Type 5

 1. Fix network issues if any.
 1. Check each member to see their CPU usage and available system resources.
-1. Gracefully stop members (not locators) in Split A if they are not responding due to system resource limitations.
+1. Gracefully stop members (not locators) in Split A.
 1. Increase system resources for those members as needed and restart them.
+1. Identify members that ran out of system resources.
+1. Increase system resources as needed for those members.
+1. Restart the stopped members.
-1. Let GemFire auto-recover.
+1. WAit for GemFire to auto-recover.
 1. Once the restarted members have successfully rejoined the cluster, check for data loss.
 1. Data loss is not expected but be prepared to reingest data for the regions with inconsistency.
 1. Check client applications.